How Fast Can You Safely Lose Weight?

 There are times when you can be intentional about losing weight more quickly than I discussed here.
 However, it should be considered an advanced strategy, done under the supervision of a coach who knows how to do it effectively.
 And it should be temporary — not a long-term approach.

-That’s something we offer as part of our 6 month, 1-on-1 coaching program (which you can apply for here).
+That’s something we offer as part of our 1-on-1 coaching (which you can read about here).
 But not for everyone.
 Only those who have shown they are ready for it.
 A temporary phase of rapid fat loss can never be a substitute for good eating habits, no matter how “safe” the plan.